 Sample output:

 This command will only remove user 'ostechnix' from the sudo group, but it will not delete the user permanently from the system.
-Now, He becomes a regular user and can't do any administrative tasks as sudo user.
+Now, the user becomes a regular user and can't do any administrative tasks.

 Also, you can use the following command to revoke the sudo access from an user: